 It comes with other useful accessories such as an instructional workout placard, multi-use hand grip/ankle cuffs, and upholstered roller cushions for maximized comfort during leg extensions and curls.

-3 - Body by Jake Tower
+3 - Body by Jake Tower (Most Durable)

 With its slim built that can slide onto any home, office or dorm door within seconds, the Body by Jake Tower is a full-body home gym ideal for users with limited space.

 While exploring various home gyms, I encountered models with larger weight capacities.
 However, this one made it onto our list because I found that its single pair of hand grips and ankle straps allowed me to effectively engage my arms, chest, shoulders, back, abs, and legs during my personal testing.